ovh/docs/pages/web/web-paas/development-variables/guide.en-gb.md

 As a convention, our provided Drupal template code will automatically map variables to Drupal's configuration system.
 The logic varies slightly depending on the Drupal version.

 On [Drupal 7](https://github.com/platformsh-templates/drupal7/blob/master/settings.platformsh.php), any variable that begins with `drupal:` will be mapped to the global `$conf` array, which overrides Drupal's `variable_get()` system.
-For instance, to force a site name from the $partner_full variables (say to set it "This is a Dev site") you would set the `drupal:site_name` variable.
+For instance, to force a site name from the Web PaaS variables (say to set it "This is a Dev site") you would set the `drupal:site_name` variable.

 On [Drupal 8](https://github.com/platformsh-templates/drupal8/blob/master/web/sites/default/settings.platformsh.php), any variable that begins with `drupal:` will be mapped to the global `$settings` array.
 That is intended for very low-level configuration.